omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

 Add a model
 -----------

-Once you have created your juju controller you need to add a model.
+Once you have created your Juju controller you need to add a model.
 Run the following command to add the model that will house the OSD.

 .. code-block:: bash